ray-project/ray/doc/source/data/faq.rst

 =========================================================

-Streaming data loading and data processing can be accomplished by using dataset pipelies.
+Streaming data loading and data processing can be accomplished by using dataset pipelines.
 By windowing a dataset, you can stream data transformations across subsets of the data, even windowing down to the reading of each file.